LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## Set up an ALB

 ### [1] Create an application load balancer & Health Check
-We will use the code in `lab5` as a start to create the load balancer, the only difference is this time we apply a health check on the `/polls/` path.
+We will use the code in `lab5` as a start to create the load balancer, the only difference is this time we apply a health check on the `/polls/` path of our hosted website every 30 seconds.

-The following Python script sets up an Application Load Balancer (ALB) for your EC2 instance, with health checks on the `/polls/` path every 30 seconds.

 ### Workflow
 1. **Initialize Clients and Define Variables**: